 Skip Navigation

-Location Closure The Forest Park, Washington Village, Herring Run, Brooklyn, & Northwood branches are closed for renovations.
+Location Closure The Forest Park, Washington Village, & Brooklyn branches are closed for renovations.
 Learn more here.

 The Hackerman Writer in Residence Proposals

 The Hackerman Writer in Residence (WIR) program is an opportunity for the selected writer to work as an independent contractor developing a new body of work or to further develop projects already in existence.
-The Hackerman Writer in Residence program aims to enhance the literary and cultural life of Maryland by connecting established and emerging artists with Library resources and tools, creating meaningful connections with Library patrons, and contributing unique perspectives to our ever-evolving and growing community.
+The Hackerman Writer in Residence program aims to enhance the literary and cultural life of Maryland by connecting established and emerging writers with Library resources and tools, creating meaningful connections with Library patrons, and contributing unique perspectives to our ever-evolving and growing community.

-Program Goals:
+Program Goals

 • Foster an inclusive and diverse space: Create opportunities for Library patrons to interact with literary professionals from various disciplines, promoting equity and inclusivity.